What kind of microphone do I need for Studio?

 - Get close and stay close to the microphone.
 Ideally, for most podcasting applications, the microphone should be between a finger and a fist’s distance from your lips.
 Stay there!
 Once you have your position, learn to stay still for the best sound.

 - Keep it off-center.
 When people make consonant sounds like “p,” “b,” “t,” and “s,” we produce a blast of air.
 You can experience this for yourself by placing you hand right in front of your mouth and saying the word, “pop.”
-When these blasts of air hit the microphone, they overload it which makes it unpleasant to listen to.
+When these blasts of air hit the microphone, they overload it, which makes it unpleasant to listen to.
 By positioning the mic off-center near the corner of your mouth, the blast of air misses the mic, but you still sound great.

 - Get it on a mic arm or stand and avoid touching it or knocking it.
 Ideally, sit with good posture and bring the mic to where you feel comfortable.
 Don’t crouch down to the mic – bring it to you.
-You can work handheld but be careful to avoid making noise as you handle the mic.
+You can work with a handheld mic, but be careful to avoid making noise as you handle the mic.

 Can I share a microphone with my guest?